Requirements and limits to respect

-In general, it's better to have several mid-size Kubernetes clusters than one monster-size one.
+In general, it is better to have several mid-size Kubernetes clusters than a monster-size one.

 Delivering a fully managed service, including OS and other component updates, you will neither need nor be able to SSH as root into your nodes.

-This limit can be exceptionally raised upon request though our support team.
+There is a default quota of 200 external Load Balancers per Openstack project (also named Openstack tenant).
+This limit can be exceptionally raised upon request through our support team.

 There is also a limit of 10 open ports on every